Tame and relatively elliptic $\mathbb{CP}^1$-structures on the thrice-punctured sphere: Introduction

 When a representation $\rho:\pi_1(S)\to \pslc$ is unitary (i.e. is conjugate into $\psu$), it preserves a spherical metric, and a structure $\sigma \in \Modulit(S)$ is given by a spherical metrics with cone points.
 This special case of Theorem~\ref{intro:main theorem} is implicit in the proof of \cite[Theorem 3.8]{MP16}, which constructs such spherical metrics by gluing together spherical triangles and bigons.
 Grafting a spherical metric results in a spherical metric, with increased angles at the cones.
 However in general this is not always the case: for example the structure obtained by grafting a hyperbolic structure is not defined by any Riemannian metric.

 While our results about the Grafting Conjecture are for the case of the thrice--punctured sphere $S$, the main technical core of the paper applies to any non-compact surface $\Sigma$ of negative Euler characteristic, and is of independent interest.
 It consists of a characterization of structures from $\Modulit(\Sigma)$ in terms of their M\"obius completion (see \S\ref{sec:tame_and_rel_elliptic_structures} and \cite{KP94}) and in terms of meromorphic projective structures (see \S \ref{sec:complex} and \cite{AB18}).
+The easy case of structures on a twice-punctured sphere can be worked out concretely, see Remark~\ref{rem:twice}.
 In the remaining part of the introduction we present our main results in the general case (see \S \ref{intro:results on general surfaces}), as well as a comparison with other work in the literature about the Grafting Conjecture (see \S \ref{intro:other work on grafting}).